-By default, the Oracle Database 10g SQLJ implementation is configured to run under the Sun Microsystems JDK 1.2.x or later and to use the Sun Microsystems compiler javac.
+By default, the Oracle Database 11g SQLJ implementation is configured to run under the Sun Microsystems JDK 1.5.x and to use the Sun Microsystems compiler javac.
 These are not requirements, however.
 You can configure SQLJ to work with alternative JVMs or compilers.
 To do so, you must supply SQLJ with the following information: